Short Stirling: Origins

 In mid-1936, Specification B.12/36 was sent out to Supermarine, Boulton Paul, Handley Page, and Armstrong Whitworth.
 In August, the specification was issued to the rest of British industry.
 Left out of those asked to tender designs, Shorts were later included because the company already had similar designs in hand while possessing ample design staff and production facilities to fulfil production commitments.
 Shorts were producing several four-engined flying boat designs of the required size and created their S.29 proposal by removing the lower deck and boat hull of the S.25 Sunderland.
 The new S.29 design was similar to the Sunderland; the wings and controls were the same, construction was identical, and it even retained the slight upward bend at the rear of the fuselage, which had originally been intended to keep the Sunderland's tail clear of sea spray.
 As originally designed, the S.29 was considered to be capable of favourable high-altitude performance.

 Following a Tender Design Conference in October 1936, the S.29 was low down on the short list of designs considered.
 Vickers Type 293 submission was first followed by the Boulton Paul P.90, Armstrong Whitworth's AW.42, the Supermarine Type 316, and then the Short S.29.
 The Supermarine was ordered in prototype (two aircraft) form as the revised Supermarine Type 317 in January 1937.
 An alternative design to the Supermarine was needed for insurance, and Shorts should build it, as they had experience with four-engined aircraft.
 The original design had been criticised when considered, and in February 1937, the Air Ministry suggested modifications to the design, including considering the use of the Bristol Hercules radial engine as an alternative to the Napier Dagger inline, increasing service ceiling to 28,000 ft (carrying a 2000 lb of bombs) and reducing the wingspan.
 Shorts accepted this large amount of redesign work.
 The project had added importance due to the death of Supermarine's designer, Reginald Mitchell, which had generated doubt within the Air Ministry about the ability of Supermarine to deliver.
 Two prototypes were ordered from Shorts.

 The S.29 used the Sunderland's 114 ft wing and it had to be reduced to less than 100 ft To get the needed lift from a shorter span and excess weight, the redesigned wing was thickened and reshaped.
 The wingspan was often said to be limited to 100 ft so the aircraft would fit into existing hangars, but the maximum hangar opening was 112 ft and the specification required outdoor servicing.
-"The wing span was limited by the Air Ministry to 100 ft" The wingspan limit was a method of stopping aircraft from being too large.
+The wingspan limit was a method of stopping aircraft from being too large.
 In June 1937, the S.29 was accepted as the second string for the Supermarine Type 317 and formally ordered in October; Shorts and Supermarine were issued with instructions to proceed.